Accessible spaces available to visitors and permit holders across campus.

-Accessible parking is located near campus buildings and clearly indicated on the campus parking map.
+Accessible parking is located near campus buildings and can be found on the campus parking map.
+Parking options include:

-Accessible parking permits obtained through Washington University are valid only on the Washington University campuses.
+Note: Accessible parking permits obtained through WashU are valid only on WashU campuses.

-University faculty and staff members who believe they require temporary accessible parking may seek authorization for use of the designated parking spaces on campus by contacting Human Resources with a written verification from their personal physician.
-The written verification must contain the date, the patient’s name and the time range of the request for accessible parking authorization, not to exceed six weeks.
+If you are a WashU employee and require temporary accessible parking, contact Human Resources with a written verification from your personal physician.
+The written verification must contain the date, patient’s name, and how long accessible parking will be needed, which is not to exceed six weeks.

 Learn more about accessibility on the WashU campus by exploring campus accessibility maps on the Facilities Planning & Management website.